 Both PHARMASIN Soluble and TYLOMED-WS Soluble Powder are generic copies of TYLAN Soluble.

 The most recent antibiotic to be added to the beekeeper’s arsenal against American foulbrood is lincomycin hydrochloride.
-In March 2012, FDA approved LINCOMIX Soluble Powder, sponsored by Pharmacia and Upjohn Co., a Division of Pfizer, Inc. (NADA 111-636).
+In March 2012, FDA approved LINCOMIX Soluble Powder, sponsored by Zoetis Inc., formerly Pharmacia and Upjohn Co., a Division of Pfizer, Inc. (NADA 111-636).
 Studies to support the drug’s approval were done by the Bee Research Laboratory, part of USDA’s Agricultural Research Service, in Beltsville, Md., in cooperation with NRSP-7.
-Based on the results of these studies, FDA concluded that LINCOMIX Soluble Powder is safe and effective to control American foulbrood in honey bees when used according to the label.

-LINCOMIX Soluble Powder is mixed with powdered sugar and applied as a dust inside the bee colony once weekly for three weeks.
-The bees consume the sugar-lincomycin mixture to clean the hive.
+The three tylosin tartrate products and LINCOMIX Soluble Powder are given to the bees in the same way—the antibiotic is mixed with powdered sugar and applied as a dust inside the bee colony once weekly for three weeks.
+The bees consume the sugar-antibiotic mixture to clean the hive.
 During feeding, the nurse bees pass the drug to the larvae.

 Honey bees are indispensable to U.S. agriculture, yet their future and the future of the dependent agricultural economies are perilous.
 The apiculture industry continues to battle the accelerating rate of decline in the health and number of honey bee colonies.
-With the recent FDA approval of LINCOMIX Soluble Powder to control American foulbrood, the battle has hopefully become a little easier.
+With several FDA-approved animal drugs available to control American foulbrood, the battle is hopefully a little easier.

 Sanford MT.
 Protecting Honey Bees From Pesticides .
 Entomology and Nematology Department, Florida Cooperative Extension, Institute of Food and Agricultural Sciences, University of Florida.
 Publication #CIR534.
 Original publication date April 1993.
 Revised May 2003.
 Reviewed by Jamie Ellis, September 2011.